muratcanparlar/NextJs_AspNetAPI_Project/README.md

 Stay tuned for exciting new features including:

-- Integration with Keycloak for authentication.
-- Token retrieval and refresh functionality.
-- Login via credentials.
-- Role-based authentication on the frontend.
 - Integration with ASP.NET Web API to fetch data post-authentication.

 Keep checking back for updates and improvements!